kspaans/mirabel/README.md

 Set a city budget (at least $80,000,000) in the text field then click the button to see what the tax rate will be.

+## See Also

+- [Ontario City Books](https://oncitybooks.ca/) is an interactive guide to municipal tax data in Ontario.